2013 Nürnberger Versicherungscup

-The 2013 Nürnberger Versicherungscup was a professional tennis tournament played on clay courts.
-It was the first edition of the tournament which was part of the 2013 WTA Tour.
-It took place in Nuremberg, Germany, on 10–15 June 2013.
+The 2013 Nürnberger Versicherungscup was a professional women's tennis tournament played on outdoor clay courts.
+It was the first edition of the tournament which was part of the WTA International tier of the 2013 WTA Tour.
+It took place at the Tennis-Club 1.
+FC Nürnberg in Nuremberg, Germany from 10 June until 15 June 2013.
+Seventh-seeded Simona Halep won the singles title.